xmos/lib_xua/doc/rst/sw_audio.rst

 .. _usb_audio_sec_chang-audio-sample:

-When the host changes sample frequency, a new frequency is sent to the audio driver core by Endpoint 0 (via the buffering cores and mixer).
+When the host changes sample frequency, a new frequency is sent to the audio driver thread by Endpoint 0 (via the buffering threads and mixer).

 First, a change of sample frequency is reported by sending the new frequency over an XC channel.
-The audio core detects this by checking for the presence of a control token on the channel channel
+The audio thread detects this by checking for the presence of a control token on the channel channel

-Upon receiving the change of sample frequency request, the audio core stops the I2S/TDM interface and calls the CODEC/port configuration functions.
+Upon receiving the change of sample frequency request, the audio thread stops the I2S/TDM interface and calls the CODEC/port configuration functions.

 Once this is complete, the I2S/TDM interface (i.e. the main loop in AudioHub) is restarted at the new frequency.